Emergence of wandering stable components: Examples of families displaying the geometric model

-Now we use \cref{Ne79bis} which asserts the existence of $t_0\in \R$ small such that $ \tilde f := \phi^{t_0}\circ f$ has a hyperbolic basic set $K_0$ containing two basic sets $\Lambda_1 $ and $\Lambda_2 $ such that \begin{enumerate}[(i)] \item $\tau^u(\Lambda_1 )\cdot \tau ^s(\Lambda_2 )>1$, \item there is a Cantor set of quadratic tangencies between the leaves of $W^u(\Lambda_1) $ and $W^s(\Lambda_2) $ \end{enumerate} Note that the map {$ \tilde f $} is $C^r$-close to $f$ since $t_0$ is small.
+Now we use \cref{Ne79bis} which asserts the existence of $t_0\in \R$ small such that $ \tilde f := \phi^{t_0}\circ f$ has a hyperbolic basic set $K_0$ containing two basic sets $\Lambda_1 $ and $\Lambda_2 $ such that \begin{enumerate}[(i)] \item $\tau_u(\Lambda_1 )\cdot \tau_s(\Lambda_2 )>1$, \item there is a Cantor set of quadratic tangencies between the leaves of $W^u(\Lambda_1) $ and $W^s(\Lambda_2) $ \end{enumerate} Note that the map {$ \tilde f $} is $C^r$-close to $f$ since $t_0$ is small.
 As a Cantor set is not countable, there exist $d$ points $(P_i)_{1\le i \le d}$ with local unstable and stable manifolds {$W^u (P_i, \tilde f )$ and $W^s (P_i, \tilde f )$} displaying a quadratic tangency at a point $T_i$, such that the orbits of $T_i$ and $T_j$ are disjoint when $j\neq i$.

 \begin{fact} The set of $C^r$-families $(f_p)_{p\in \R^d}$ such that $f_0=\tilde f $ and for which the quadratic tangencies at {$(T_i)_{1 \le i \le d }$} unfold non-degenerately is $C^r$-open and dense. \end{fact} \begin{proof} Clearly the set of non-degenerate unfoldings is $C^r$-open.
 Let us show that it is $C^r$-dense.
 Let $(f_p)_{p\in \R^d}$ be a $C^r$-family containing { $\tilde f $}.
 Let us show that it can be $C^r$-approximated by one for which the $d$ homoclinic tangencies unfold non-degenerately.
-A proof like the one of {\cref{lemme premier de unfolding}} shows the existence of $d$ flows $(\phi^t_i)_{1\le i\le d}$ {with pairwise disjoint supports centered at $(T_i)_{1 \le i \le d }$} such that with: